 Thus, Anonymity says that changing the names of the voters should not change the winners, while Neutrality says that any change in the names of the alternatives in the profile should then also be applied to the original winners to obtain the new winners.

-The next axiom, which is also known as Consistency, states that if two disjoint electorates agree on some winning alternatives, then those alternatives must be selected when we consider a profile where the members of both electorates cast a vote.
+Reinforcement, which is also known as Consistency, states that if two disjoint electorates agree on some winning alternatives, then those alternatives must be selected when we consider the profile where the members of both electorates cast their votes.

 \begin{axiom}[Reinforcement] For any two profiles ${\prof{\pref}}\in\mathcal{D}^N$ and ${\prof{\pref}'}\in\mathcal{D}^{N'}$ with $N\cap N'=\emptyset$ such that $F(\prof{\pref})\cap F(\prof{\pref}')\neq\emptyset$, it should be the case that $F(\prof{\pref},\prof{\pref}')=F(\prof{\pref})\cap F(\prof{\pref}')$. \end{axiom}